patrickfav/uber-adb-tools/README.md

 ### Adb Executable Location Strategy

 If you provide a custom location to adb, the tool will try to use it.
-Otherwise it will try to use which requires adb to be set in PATH (See http://stackoverflow.com/questions/20564514).
+Otherwise it will try to use which requires adb to be set in `PATH` (See http://stackoverflow.com/questions/20564514).
-As a fallback, if the tool does not find the adb in PATH it tries to check some default locations for the Android SDK.
+As a fallback, if the tool does not find the adb in `PATH` it tries to check some default locations for the Android SDK.
+One of these default location check involves checking if `$ANDROID_HOME`/`%ANDROID_HOME%` is set, so if you dont want to set ADB in PATH, use `ANDROID_HOME` environment variable.

 ## Used ADB commands